dfsp-spirit/cpp_geodesics/README_geodcircles.md

  * The output files will be written to the surf/ subdir of each subject.
 ```

+You can see the default values for all command line arguments at the end of the respective help text.

 ### Some example command lines

-In the following examples, we change to your SUBJECTS_DIR with the recon_all output and run geodcircles in there.
+In the following examples, we change to your `SUBJECTS_DIR` with the `recon_all` output and run `geodcircles` in there.
 We assume that you:

 * have cloned the cpp_geodesics repository to `~/cpp_geodesics` and built the applications.
 See the [README.md  file in this repo](./README.md) if you have not done that yet.
 * that you have a text file with one subject identifier per line, named `subjects.txt`, in there.
 People who use FreeSurfer will know these files, and most likely already have one for their study.